Kellenkjames/RB109/local_variable_scope/example_4.md

 On line 8, `i` uses the shorthand operator to subtract `1` from the initialized value `3` and re-assign the new value back to `i` on each iteration.

 The `loop` will iterate `3` times before breaking out of the loop.
 The output is `'hello'` printed three times; each string on a newline.
-The return value of the method is `nil`.
+The method returns `nil`.

 This problem demonstrates variable local scope rules.
 A method definition has it's own self-contained scope but follows the rules of variable local scope.
 The counter variable `i` is accessible throughout the method because it was initialized outside of the block.